statespace-tech/toolfront/docs/index.md

 [^1]: Because `grep` and `search` require indexing environments, they're currently only available through ToolFront Cloud.
 You can always build custom browser agents and tools with ToolFront's MCP.

 To get started, install `toolfront` using your favorite PyPI package manager.
+Be sure to also check out [the only example you'll ever need](/pages/example/).

 === ":fontawesome-brands-python:{ .middle } &nbsp; pip"